-- Traci Chupik — candidates are encouraged to contact Traci, MSHP Administrative Director, to discuss the Master of Science in Health Policy Research.
+- MSHP Associate Director — candidates are encouraged to contact Maria Dantis to discuss the Master of Science in Health Policy Research.

-- Perelman School of Medicine (PSOM) Office of Admissions and Financial Aid — As soon as a medical student is considering the pursuit of an integrated dual degree program, financial aid counseling and planning is strongly advised.
+- Perelman School of Medicine (PSOM) Financial Aid Office — As soon as a medical student is considering the pursuit of an integrated dual degree program, financial aid counseling and planning is strongly advised.

 At the time of application, each candidate identifies with the help of MSHP advisors the project they wish to pursue, along with the lead mentor, who will supervise the research project.
 The mentored thesis involves designing a research project, writing a formal research proposal, performing the study described in it, preparing a comprehensive scholarly scientific paper reporting the results, and presenting and defending the thesis at a public seminar.

 In consultation with the lead mentor, and with the approval of the MSHP Advisory Committee, the candidate selects from the Penn faculty an individualized candidate MSHP thesis committee.
 This three person committee functions as an ongoing monitoring group for the candidate’s progress.
 Its members are faculty with expertise relevant to both the basic and clinical aspects of the candidate’s research, and each is expected to contribute their expertise to fostering the candidate’s research progress.
 The committee meets on a trimester basis to review progress reports submitted by the trainee.